 Vestcor conducts certain of its investment activities in the Vestcor Investment Entities on behalf of the Plan by trading through broker channels on regulated exchanges and in the over-the-counter market.
 Brokers typically require that collateral be pledged against potential market fluctuations when trading in derivative financial instruments or when shorting security positions.
-As at December 31, 2018, the fair value of the Plan's underlying securities that have been deposited or pledged with various financial institutions as collateral or margin on account was \$391,354 (2017 - \$375,094) (see note 5(c)).
+As at December 31, 2019, the fair value of the Plan's underlying securities that have been deposited or pledged with various financial institutions as collateral or margin on account was \$350,117 (2018 - \$391,354) (note 5(c)).

 Foreign currency risk arises from holding investments denominated in currencies other than the Canadian dollar.
 All of the Plan's investments are in Canadian dollar denominated Vestcor Investment Entities, however, certain of the Vestcor Investment Entities invest in assets denominated in foreign currencies or domiciled in foreign jurisdictions.
 The SIP permits hedging of foreign currency exposure at the portfolio manager's discretion.
-Approximately 30.4% (2017 - 28.2%) of the Plan's underlying investments are denominated in currencies other than the Canadian dollar, with the largest foreign currency exposure being to the U.S. dollar of 18.0% (2017 - 16.1%) and the Euro of 3.3% (2017 - 3.1%).
+Approximately 29.9% (2018 - 30.4%) of the Plan's underlying investments are denominated in currencies other than the Canadian dollar, with the largest foreign currency exposure being to the U.S. dollar of 17.2% (2018 - 18.0%) and the Euro of 3.0% (2018 - 3.3%).

-A 1% absolute increase or decrease in the value of the Canadian dollar against all other currencies with all other variables held constant would result in an approximate decrease or increase in the value of the net investment assets at December 31, 2018 of \$23,179 (2017 - \$21,556).
+A 1% absolute increase or decrease in the value of the Canadian dollar against all other currencies with all other variables held constant would result in an approximate decrease or increase in the value of the net investment assets at December 31, 2019 of \$24,939 (2018 - \$23,179).